category with duals (list of them)

 abstract duality: opposite category,

-Being dualizable is often thought of as a category-theoretic notion of finiteness for objects in a monoidal category.
-For instance, a vector space is dualizable in Vect with its tensor product just when it is finite-dimensional, and a spectrum is dualizable in the stable homotopy category with its smash product just when it is a finite cell spectrum.
+Being dualizable may often be thought of as a category-theoretic notion of finiteness for objects in a monoidal category.
+For instance, a vector space is dualizable in Vect with its standard tensor product just when it has finite dimension; and a spectrum is dualizable in the stable homotopy category with its smash product just when it is a finite spectrum.

 A more precise intuition is that an object is dualizable if its “size” is no larger than the “additivity” of the monoidal category.
 Since Vect and the stable homotopy category are finitely additive, but not infinitely so, dualizability there is a notion of finiteness.
 This is the case for many monoidal categories in which one considers dualizability.
 However, in a monoidal category which is not additive at all, such as Set (or any cartesian monoidal category), only the terminal object is dualizable—whereas in an “infinitely additive” monoidal category such as Rel or SupLat, many “infinite” objects are dualizable.
 (In , all objects are dualizable.)